gabe00122/personal-site/src/posts/actor-critic-part1.md

 ))
 ```

-### Actor Critic class
+### Defining some types

-At this point we could initalize a network and use it as our agent but without the right parameters it likely won't make very good decisions.
-We need a way to optimize the parameters, so let's start by defining some types to help orginize.
+At this point we could initialize a network and use it as our agent but without the right parameters it likely won't make very good decisions.
+We need a way to optimize the parameters, so let's start by defining some types to help organize.
 Optax provides an easy way to define hyperparameter schedules.
 ```python
 from optax import Schedule